DevExpress-Examples/web-forms-dashboard-extract-data-source/Readme.md

 ```
 <p> </p>

-<p>In this example, data is extracted on a button click.
+In this example, data is extracted on a button click.
 However, in a real-life application, this solution can be insufficient (e.g. the site may be deployed to the web farm server).
-We recommend creating a separate windows service that should update data automatically every hour or every day.<br>
+We recommend creating a separate windows service that should update data automatically every hour or every day.